Policy + Data Science

 I work to leverage data science and visualization techniques to answer policy questions.
-In my work I use R frequently (and sometimes Python).
+I support increasing data literacy among decision makers and using data to make informed policy decisions.
+In primarily use use R in my work (and occasionally Python).
 I am also interested in learning about, and applying, modern techniques such as neural networks and Bayesian statistics.
-Currently I am a AAAS Science & Technology Policy Fellow working in the US government.
+Currently I am a AAAS Science & Technology Policy Fellow working in the U.S. Government.

 Previously, as a PhRMA Foundation Regulatory Science Fellow in Regulatory Science and Policy at Sanofi I focused on developing data-driven strategies to inform and support policy positions and to further the field of regulatory science.
 I covered regulatory topic areas related to antimicrobial resistance, vaccines, opioids, and artificial intelligence.
 Additionally I helped collect and draft comments for proposed FDA regulations.